Qatar World Cup opens with message of inclusivity amid backdrop of controversy

 It was also Qatar’s big moment on the world stage – a country small in stature but whose influence is growing amid a global energy crisis sparked by the Russian invasion of Ukraine.

-Around £200billion has reportedly been spent on readying the country for this moment.
+Around £200bn has reportedly been spent on readying the country for this moment.
 The human cost, according to rights groups, is incalculably higher.

 For many this is a moment they hoped would never come.
 The plight of the migrant workers who helped build Qatar’s infrastructure has been highlighted frequently in the run-in to this tournament and has been too much for some to swallow.